avthart/mesos-compose/README.md

 # mesos-compose
 Run a Dockerized Mesos and Marathon environment on your own machine so that you can develop and test locally.
+Weave Scope is installed for visualizing, monitoring and controlling your mesos/docker infrastructure (containers, processes, networks, etc.)

 Versions:

 * Mesos 0.27.0
 * Marathon 0.15.1
+* Weave Scope 0.13.1

 # Boot the infrastructure
 We assume that you have installed the Docker Toolbox.